List of Abbott Elementary characters: Gregory Eddie

-Season 1

-When Gregory is hired as a substitute to cover for Tina, he immediately befriends Janine; who teaches a class right beside his.
-In "Open House", Gregory receives a phone call from his unsupportive father (portrayed by Orlando Jones) who tells him that he should leave his career of teaching and pursue a more stable career.
+In the first season, Gregory is hired as a substitute to cover for Tina, he immediately befriends Janine; who teaches a class right beside his.
+Gregory receives a phone call from his unsupportive father (portrayed by Orlando Jones) who tells him that he should leave his career of teaching and pursue a more stable career with him as a gardener.
 He also meets Barbara's daughter Taylor whom he begins dating.
 He applies to be a full-time teacher in the season finale, which he ultimately gets due to the school being unable to find a full-time replacement for Tina.

-Season 2

-During the second season, Gregory begins his first year at Abbott as a full-time teacher and continues to date Taylor; however during "Delivery Day", Taylor breaks up with him.
-Following his breakup with Taylor, Gregory begins dating Amber, the parent of a student in Janine's class much to her unspoken jealously.
-He begins co-teaching a podcasting club with Jacob during "Read-A-Thon".
+During the second season, Gregory begins his first year at Abbott as a full-time teacher and continues to date Taylor; however later, Taylor breaks up with him.
+Following his breakup with Taylor, Gregory begins dating Amber, the parent of a student in Janine's class much to her unspoken jealousy.
+After a breakup with Amber, Gregory confesses his feelings for Janine who reciprocates them, but argues that they should remain just friends for the time being.
+In the following seasons, their relationship continues to develop, with Janine even impressing Gregory's father.
+In the fourth season, after Ava is sacked, Gregory becomes the interim principal but soon everybody realises that Gregory is struggling in his new position due to being awkward at social interactions.

 Ava Coleman

-Ava Coleman is the school's inept principal who enjoys picking on and bullying her co-workers, specifically Janine.
-She also harbors an attraction to Gregory, which she does not hide well.She is also an avid user of social media and often focuses on it rather than her responsibilities of being principal.
+Ava Eva Coleman is the school's chaotic, insensitive, grossly incompetent, careless, narcissistic & tone-deaf principal.
+She also harbors a casual sexual attraction to Gregory, which she does not hide well & in turn makes him uncomfortable.
+She is also an avid user of social media and often focuses on it rather than her responsibilities of being principal.
+Apart from being the school principal, she also runs a side business of selling stylish clothing online (initially through her website, but now through social media), hence keeps a cabinet filled with her wares in her office chamber.

-Season 1

-The first season showcases Ava's carelessness and antics on full display.
-During the pilot, it is revealed that Ava obtained her job as principal after blackmailing Superintendent Collins, who she caught cheating on his wife.
-However during "Open House", Collins visits Abbott and tells Ava that he had divorced his wife and is now married to the woman he was caught with by Ava, and that she is at risk of losing her job.
-In the penultimate episode of the first season, Ava wins over the district and the superintendent, and keeps her job.